 422 is another band which Sam plays in and they first came together in 1999 after winning the the BBC Radio Two Young Folk award.
 Since that time they have toured Sweden, Germany and played at Tonder, Cambridge and Sidmouth Festival.
 They have also released three albums on Fellside records.

-At some point along the way Sam bumped into Gary (At a bonfire acually) they were both working on a project together.
-A few years later they at last managed to have a jam and so The Hut People were born.
-They have since gone from strength to strength, being voted number 1 in Musicports Festival poll two years running, recording an album with Fellside records and generally going down well where ever they play.
+At some point along the way Sam bumped into Gary (at a bonfire actually) when they were both working on a project together.
+A few years later they at last managed to have a jam and so The Hut People were born!
+They have since gone from strength to strength; with highlights including being voted Number 1 at the Musicports Festival poll two years running, a record deal with Fellside Recordings and generally going down well wherever they play.